robert-vogel/moca_analysis/fig5/README.md

 The data consists of thumbnails, smaller than full image, of skin features.
 These skin features are classified as benign or malignant, i.e. a binary classification problem.
-We are not trying to make a state-of-the art diagnostic tool, instead we are showing the usefulness of combining predictions from arbitraily complex data and models.
-This model cannot be used to classify skin features in general, only to be used in this simple, demonstration of concept, example.
+This is not a state-of-the art diagnostic tool, instead we are showing the usefulness of combining predictions from arbitraily complex data and models.
+This model cannot be used to classify skin features in general or a clinical setting, only to be used in this simple demonstration.
 Here we download 3 collections from the ISIC-archive https://api.isic-archive.com/images/

-* MSK1, collection id = 289
+* MSK-1, collection id = 289
-    - 1,678 images where diagnoses are either confirmed by histopathology and / or "clinical follow-up".
+    - 1,678 thumbnail images where diagnoses are either confirmed by histopathology and / or "clinical follow-up".
-* MSK2, collection id = 290
+* MSK-2, collection id = 290
-    - 4,880 biopsy confirmed images
+    - 4,880 biopsy confirmed thumbnail images
 * MSK-4, collection id = 287
-    - 2,050 images with diagnoses confirmed by histopathology
+    - 2,050 thumbnail images with diagnoses confirmed by histopathology

-These data were downloaded using the `download_collections.py` script
+These data were downloaded using the `download_collections.py` script.
-by:
+Command line arguments

 ```bash
 python download_collections.py --dir imgs_train 289